Massive Sinaloa cartel drug bust sentencing in Charlotte: DOJ

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – Jewelry, boats, and tractor-trailers were seized in a massive cartel drug bust connected to Charlotte that resulted in the sentencing this week of 14 men, the U.S. Attorney’s Office for the Western District of North Carolina announced.
+(QUEEN CITY NEWS) — Jewelry, boats, and tractor-trailers were seized in a massive cartel drug bust connected to Charlotte that resulted in the sentencing of 14 men this week, the U.S. Attorney’s Office for the Western District of North Carolina announced.

 Court records stated that from 2017 through 2022, huge quantities of cocaine, heroin, fentanyl, and other illegal drugs were distributed around Charlotte by the Sinaloa cartel, a notoriously large drug trafficking organization, as well as the CJNG cartel.

-328 kilos of cocaine were seized.
+Two boats, ten vehicles, and 328 kilos of cocaine were also seized.
 The average cost of a kilo of cocaine is anywhere between $13,000 to $26,000, according to data from various health groups.

-14 men were sentenced on Wednesday including eight men from Charlotte.
-Charlotte resident Salvador Barrera Jr., 28, received the maximum sentence, 24 years.
+Fourteen men were sentenced on Wednesday including eight men from Charlotte.
+Charlotte resident Salvador Barrera Jr., 28, received the maximum sentence, of 24 years.

 The investigation spanned two years, the attorney’s office said.